remcocip/PaddleGame/README.md

 ## **INSTALLATION:**
 * python3 is installed
-* graphics.py library, copied from Stanford and changed
+* graphics.py library, copied from Stanford and changed (included in this repository)
 * pillow package: "python -m pip install pillow"

 ### **How do I play?**